sgoldenlab/simba/docs/Tutorial_tools.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/getcoordtool2.PNG" width="500" height="500" />

+>*Note*: When the frame is displayed, it may not be shown at the correct aspect ratio.
+To fix this, drag the window corner to the correct aspect ratio.

 4. Use your mouse to double *Left click* at the left side of the cage and double *Left click* again on the right side of the cage.
 These are the known distance of 130 mm.

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/getcoordtool3.PNG" width="500" height="500" />